 The Smart Card facilitates easy setup and configuration of multiple Mantis media players.
 Setup one Mantis and copy its system settings configuration to the Smart Card.
 Then, insert the Smart Card into another Mantis and load the data.
 The Mantis detects the new system settings and changes any of its settings to match the configuration stored on the Smart Card.

 Using the Smart Card

 The Smart Card reader slot is located directly below the DVD/CD drive.

-Figure 4.
-Mantis MC with Smart Card Reader
+Smart Card Reader

 Inserting the Smart Card

 To insert the Smart Card: